Unraveling the topology of dissipative quantum systems: Dark state-induced topology

 \section{Dark state-induced topology}

-A generic situation where translation-invariant collapse models can give rise to dark states are single-particle two-band models, i.e., lattices with two sites per unit cell.
+A generic situation where translation-invariant collapse models can give rise to dark states is that of single-particle two-band models, i.e., lattices with two sites per unit cell.
 We first discuss one-dimensional lattices; below, we then generalize our theory to two dimensions.
-We thus focus now on translation-invariant Hamiltonians $\hat{H} = \oint dp \, \ket{p}\bra{p} \otimes \hat{H}(p)$, with the Bloch Hamiltonian
+We thus focus now on translation-invariant Hamiltonians $\hat{H} = \oint dp \, \ket{p}\bra{p} \otimes \hat{H}(p)$ (from here on, we abbreviate the Brillouin zone integral $\int_{-h/2 a}^{h/2 a} dp \equiv \oint dp$), with the Bloch Hamiltonian

 The Pauli matrices $\sigma_i$, $i \in \{ x, y, z \}$, are expressed with respect to the intracell basis $\{ \ket{A}, \ket{B} \}$, using the convention $\sigma_z = \ket{A}\bra{A} - \ket{B}\bra{B}$.
 We remark that an additional contribution $h_0(p) \mathbb{1}_2$ would have no effect on the jumptime evolution, as is easily seen by inspecting (\ref{Eq:jumptime_evolution_equation}).